kaepek/calibration/README.md

 - Check file names
 - Upload examples of bad / good plots
-- Self linking in the readme to sections
 - Re-test everything watch out where i have renamed files outputs
 - add disclaimer as to quality